neelsmith/greeklang/fst/notes/design.md

 Process:

 - automatically extract list of URNs from stems
-- best practice:  every lexicon is identified by some user-defined stem, e.g., <ml> for middle Liddell
+- *best practice recommendation*:  every lexicon is identified by some user-defined stem, e.g., <ml> for middle Liddell.
+Perhaps enforce by requiring *some* extratag to be included in lex stem?
 - acceptors allow optional inclusion of additional tags

+## verb pipeline

+### princ.parts

+- first step in verb pipeline
+- filter on #classtem# tag:  separate transducers for regular formations:
+    - w_regular
+    - [aeo]_contract
+    - (possibly -mi classses: to be investigated)
+-
+- other classtems must give all principal parts, normally 6, or possibly 4 for deponents.
+Note that deponency is not a morphological feature: absence of principal parts is just a question of usage/attestation that might reflect in some cases the semantic and syntactic phenomenon of deponency.
+A single transducer should simply classify 1st-6thpp stems and use thoses values.

-## augment
+### augment

+- follows princ. parts in verb pipeline
 - mark location in lexicon, eg. <aug>lu<verb>
 - classify tense/mood combos as "augmented" "unaugmented"
 - define transforamtion of <aug> -> e with appropriate neighboring modifications:
     - add breathing if initial
     - drop preceding vowel
     - compound!

-## princ.parts

-- filter on #classtem# tag:  separate transducers for regular formations:
-    - w_regular
-    - [aeo]_contract
-    - (possibly -mi classses: to be investigated)
-- other classtems must give all principal parts, normally 6, or possibly 4 for deponents.
-Note that deponency is not a morphological feature: absence of principal parts is just a question of usage/attestation that might reflect in some cases the semantic and syntactic phenomenon of deponency

 ## accent